Arthur Fiedler: Life and career

-Fiedler's June 20, 1947, recording of Gaîté Parisienne by Jacques Offenbach was eventually released by RCA as their first long-playing classical album (RCA Victor LM-1001), in 1950.
-He recorded the same music in 1954 in stereo and began making regular stereo recordings in 1956.
+Fiedler's June 20, 1947, MM-1147 recording of Gaîté Parisienne by Jacques Offenbach was eventually released by RCA as their second long-playing classical album (RCA Victor LM-1001), in March of 1950.
+Fiedler recorded the same music on June 2, 1954, in stereo and began making regular stereo recordings in 1956.
 A number of Fiedler's recordings were released as 45-rpm "extended play" discs, beginning in 1949, such as Tchaikovsky's Marche Slave and Ketèlbey's In a Persian Market (RCA Victor ERA-2).
 Besides recording light classics, Fiedler also recorded music from Broadway shows and Hollywood film scores, as well as arrangements of popular music, especially the Beatles.
 He and the Boston Pops occasionally recorded classical works that were favorites, but not considered as "light" as most of the pieces that he conducted.
-He made but a single recording with the Boston Symphony Orchestra: Dvorak's New World Symphony.
+Fiedler made but a single recording with the Boston Symphony Orchestra: Dvorak's New World Symphony.
 There were also recordings of chamber music by his Sinfonietta.
-Fiedler and the Boston Pops recorded exclusively for RCA Victor until 1970 (though the label has continued to issue many new Fiedler/Boston Pops compilations and unreleased recordings), when they switched to Deutsche Grammophon for classical releases with co-owned Polydor Records for his arrangements of pop music compositions and then London Records.
-His last album, devoted to disco, was titled Saturday Night Fiedler.
+Fiedler and the Boston Pops recorded exclusively for RCA Victor until 1970 (though the label has continued to issue many new Fiedler/Boston Pops compilations and unreleased recordings).
+When the Boston Symphony Hall contract with RCA ended, the Hall, which included the BSO and the BPO, signed with Deutsche Grammophon for classical releases with co-owned Polydor Records for his arrangements of pop music compositions and then London Records.
+Fiedler's last album, devoted to disco, was titled Saturday Night Fiedler.

-Fiedler was also associated with the San Francisco Pops Orchestra for 26 summers (beginning during 1949), and conducted many other orchestras throughout the world.
+Fiedler was also associated with the San Francisco Pops Orchestra for 26 summers (beginning during 1949) and conducted many other orchestras throughout the world.
 He was a featured conductor on several of NBC's The Standard Hour programs in 1950 and 1951, conducting the San Francisco Symphony in the War Memorial Opera House; the performances were preserved on transcription discs and later released on audio cassette.

 In very rare visiting performances, Fiedler accepted the invitation to conduct Don Caneva's John Hersey High School Bands after reviewing their latest recordings.
 Caneva said, “I was tremendously pleased and delighted when he said he would accept our invitation, after hearing a recent recording of the band."
 Fiedler ended up conducting twice for Caneva's bands in 1971 and 1972.
-In the final 1972 performance the band opened the Symphonic Winds portion of the concert with the "Festive Overture" by Dmitri Schostakovich, followed with the "American Salute" by Morton Gould.
+In the final 1972 performance, the band opened the Symphonic Winds portion of the concert with the "Festive Overture" by Dmitri Schostakovich, followed with the "American Salute" by Morton Gould.
 For the conclusion of this portion, Fiedler chose "The Finale From The New World Symphony" by Anton Dvorak.
 He also conducted Leroy Anderson's "Serenata" with the high school band.